Luchador/GUD/readme.md

 2) build code referencing previous rodata.rz and rodata.inc for filesize and offsets

-3) build rodata using updated vaddrs from code build
+3) build rodata.asm into rodata.bin using vaddrs exported from roms symbols, then compress rodata.bin into rodata.rz

 4) rebuild code with new compressed rodata